Pac-Man Museum+: Production and release

-Pac-Man Museum + was originally announced on social media platforms by Bandai Namco Entertainment on November 19, 2021, slated for an early 2022 release.
-On February 25, 2022, Famitsu announced a livestream showcasing first "hands-on" footage of Pac-Man Museum +, which was streamed on March 4, 2022.
-On February 28, 2022, the game was given a May 27, 2022 release date through social media announcements, alongside the game scheduled to be included on Xbox Game Pass the day it launches.
+Pac-Man Museum+ was developed by Now Production.
+The studio developed the compilation simultaneously with Pac-Man World Re-Pac starting in 2020.
+Pac-Man Museum+ was originally announced on social media platforms by Bandai Namco Entertainment on November 19, 2021, slated for an early 2022 release.
+On February 25, 2022, Famitsu announced a livestream showcasing first "hands-on" footage of Pac-Man Museum+, which was streamed on March 4, 2022.
+On February 28, 2022, the game was given a May 27, 2022 release date through social media announcements, alongside the game announced to be included on Xbox Game Pass on launch day.
+The game left the Xbox Game Pass lineup on May 31, 2024.
 In Japan, the game was scheduled to launch on Steam on May 28, 2022; the release moved a day earlier on May 25, 2022.

-The versions of Pac-Land, Pac-In-Time and Pac-Attack in the collection are modified to remove any references of Ms. Pac-Man appearing in-game, with the Pac-Mom character created specifically for the game taking her place instead – as previously seen in the Arcade Archives re-release of Pac-Land, released a month earlier.
+The versions of Pac-Land, Pac-In-Time and Pac-Attack in the collection are modified to replace almost all graphics of Ms. Pac-Man appearing in-game, with the Pac-Mom character created specifically for the compilation taking her place instead – as previously seen in the Arcade Archives re-release of Pac-Land, released a month earlier.
 The designs for Pac-Baby (named Pac-Sis in the collection) and Jr. Pac-Man (named Pac-Boy in the collection) have also been altered to remove resemblance to Ms. Pac-Man, as well as Chomp-Chomp's name being altered to Pac-Buddy.
-While it hasn't been officially clarified to why the changes were made, it is assumed to be tied to Ms. Pac-Man's ongoing AtGames dispute.
+Despite the graphical replacements, Ms. Pac-Man appears within the credits for Pac-Man Arrangement CS.
+Ver, a potential oversight.
+Bandai Namco has not stated an official reason for the alterations, though news outlets assumed the changes to be tied to Ms. Pac-Man's ongoing legal dispute with AtGames.

 Reception

-Pac-Man Museum + received "mixed or average" reviews according to review aggregator Metacritic.
+Pac-Man Museum+ received "mixed or average" reviews according to review aggregator website Metacritic.

 Nintendo Life gave the title an 8 out of 10 and praised its emulation quality, interesting overworld setup, missions, online leaderboards, and the comprehensive collection of Pac-Man's history while criticizing the implementation of the CRT filter, the arcade overworld framerate, and a vertical synchronization issue present in Pac-Land.
 Push Square thought favorably of the large variety of games, interactive wrapper, and emulation quality, but took minor issue with input lag and a few poor game selections.